 - 1/3 cup sour cream

-- Pour hot sauce over all shredded chicken, and stir around to coat every piece.
+- Pour hot sauce over all shredded chicken, and stir to coat chicken in hot sauce.

-- Add creamy ranch dressing, stirring for another 2 minutes until fully incorporated.
+- Add creamy ranch dressing, and stir until fully incorporated.

 - Serve hot!